 4. White Vinegar

-When using any sort of liquid solution with suede, you want to use as little you can get away with.
+When using any sort of liquid solution with suede, you want to use as little as you can get away with.
 For this step, it’s best to cover a couple of your fingers with a clean cloth and then rub it gently onto your suede back and forth with the grain.

 White vinegar is an excellent household cleaner as it’s able to break down particles which will then easily lift off the shoe.
 With it being quite acidic, you don’t want to use too much of it.
 Also, don’t worry about it changing the colour as this should return once it dries.